xpepermint/vue-rawmodel/README.md

 This plugin integrates the [contextable.js](https://github.com/xpepermint/contextablejs) framework into your [Vue.js](https://vuejs.org) application.

 [Contextable.js](https://github.com/xpepermint/contextablejs) is a simple, unopinionated and minimalist framework for creating context objects with support for unopinionated ORM, object schemas, type casting, validation and error handling.
-It has a reach API which significantly simplifies **server-side** and **client-side** data validation and manipulation.
+It has a rich API which significantly simplifies **server-side** and **client-side** data validation and manipulation.
 Because it's an unopinionated framework it flawlessly integrates with popular modules like [vuex](http://vuex.vuejs.org/en/index.html), [apollo-client](http://dev.apollodata.com) and other related libraries.

 [Contextable.js](https://github.com/xpepermint/contextablejs) together with [Vue.js](https://vuejs.org) represents a web framework on steroids.
 Thanks to its powerful context-aware and flexible model objects, a form validation has never been easier.
 This plugin brings even more elegant way to do form validation using `contextable.js` and still leaves you freedom to customize and fine-tune the integration.